Opportunities

 Now recruiting PhD students and Postdocs!

 I am advertising several competitive Ph.D. studentships*.
-Successful applicants would begin in October 2024.
+Successful applicants would begin in October 2025.
 Take a look at the project descriptions below and get in touch if you are interested.
-Please make informal inquiries prior to 15 December.
+Please make informal inquiries prior to 9 December, if possible.

 For information about joining as a post-doc, click here.